fdifonzo/shooting-roots-python-code/README.md

 The folder Utils contains .py scripts necessary for the Gardner constitutive relation setting and Kirchhoff transform used in the examples.

-The folder Core contains the function to integrate, and the class ShootingSol which provides the numerical solution.
+The folder Core contains the function to integrate (model_fun.py), and the class ShootingSol.py which provides the numerical solution.
 This folder should be NOT modified by the user.